-1. Texts: You can see someone in room 121 for copies of the textbook, course pack, and solutions manual.
-We will use Calculus, fourth edition, by Hughes-Hallett, et al, for Math 25L/26L and 31L.
-We will continue to use the third edition in Math 32L for one more semester.
-The course packs have been revised since last year.
+1. Texts: You can see someone in the main Math Department office for copies of the textbook, course pack, and solutions manual.
+We will use Calculus, fourth edition, by Hughes-Hallett, et al, for Math 25L/26L, 31L and 32L.
 The lab instructions and additional text material for Math 31L and 32L are in one course pack, and the material for Math 25L/26L is in a different course pack.
 Both course packs will be printed locally and sold in the textbook store.
-(Math 32L students can continue to use last year's version.)

 2. Syllabus: Copies of the syllabus for all of your students will be put in your mailbox.
-Extra copies are available in room 118 or from the web.
+Extra copies are available in room 123 or from the web.
 You must cover all material and labs indicated on the syllabus.
 Some flexibility is allowed as discussed on page 2.